The Thera Eruption; An event that changed the ancient world

 A Minoan vase from Akrotiri

-So how big was the final eruption?
-To gage the size of a volcanic eruption volcanologist use what is called a Volcanic Exclusivity Index, or VEI.
-Using this index the Thera eruption is believed to have been a 7.
-So how does Thera’s compare to other famous known eruptions?
+So, how big was the final eruption?
+To gauge the size of a volcanic eruption, volcanologists use a Volcanic Exclusivity Index or VEI.
+The Thera eruption is believed to have been a 7 using this index.
+So, how does Thera compare to other famous eruptions?
 Mt.
-Vesuvius in 79 AD, that buried Pompeii, is figured to have been at a 5, Mt.
-St. Helens in 1980 at a 4, and the famous 1883 eruption of Krakatoa is rated at a 6.
-An VEI rating of 7 makes the Thera event one of the largest in history.
+Vesuvius in 79 AD, which buried Pompeii, is rated at a 5.
+Mt.
+St. Helens in 1980 is rated at a 4, and the famous 1883 eruption of Krakatoa is rated at a 6.
+A VEI rating of 7 makes the Thera event one of the largest in history.

-The total volume of ejected material is estimated at approximately 24 cu mi, projecting an ash plume up to 22 miles into the stratosphere.
-The final explosion generated a mega-tsunamis that is thought to have reached a height from 115 to 492 feet, washing over the coasts and islands of the eastern Mediterranean.
-The Thera eruption would have also affected the climate of the entire northern hemisphere for years after.
+The total volume of ejected material is estimated to be approximately 24 cubic miles, projecting an ash plume up to 22 miles into the stratosphere.
+The final explosion generated a mega-tsunami that is thought to have reached a height of 115 to 492 feet, washing over the coasts and islands of the eastern Mediterranean.
+The Thera eruption would also have affected the climate of the entire northern hemisphere for years afterward.

 DSC_0118